CityU-AIM-Group/I2GCN/README.md

 <div align=center><img width="600" src=/fig/framework.png></div>

 * Considering the high cost of collecting exhaustive annotations for 3D data, a sustainable alternative is to develop diagnosis algorithms with merely patient-level labels.
 We propose the Instance Importance-aware Graph Convolutional Network (I<sup>2</sup>GCN) under the multi-instance learning (MIL).
-* Using a preliminary MIL classifier, we first calculate the instance importance of each slice towards diagnosis, which is further utilized to promote the refined diagnosis branch.
+* Using a preliminary MIL classifier, we first calculate the instance importance of each slice towards diagnosis.
 In the refined diagnosis branch, we devise the Instance Importance-aware Graph Convolutional Layer (I<sup>2</sup>GCLayer) to exploit complementary features in both importance-based and feature-based topologies.
 Moreover, the importance-based Sub-Graph Augmentation (SGA) is devised to alleviate the deficient supervision of 3D dataset.

 ### Download
 The processed CC-CCII dataset can be downloaded from [Google Drive].
 Put the downloaded .npy files in a newly-built folder ```./data/```.
 Please note that among the three-fold cross-validation with random split, the performance of ```split1``` and ```split2``` is slightly higher than the ```split0```.